Calendar icon December 1, 2023

 2. Disputes may be more difficult to resolve

 Since security deposit alternative programs involve a third party, you must involve another agreement with the lease and contracting stage.
 If there is an eventual dispute, it may be tough to get it resolved.
-Residents may not be held accountable in the way you and your investor needs.
+Residents may not be held accountable in the way you and your investor need.
 Or, from the resident side, they may not get the service they want.

 3. Security deposit alternatives don't save money

 Some products may seem like they're advertising dollars saved.
 But ultimately, these alternatives aren't intended to save money.
-They simply help residents' keep money in their savings for a longer period of time, rather than making one big deposit all at once.
+They simply help residents keep money in their savings for a longer period of time, rather than making one big deposit all at once.

 Despite these disadvantages, we've seen security deposit alternatives pick up in popularity recently.
 As long as residents, investors, and PMCs know exactly what is and isn't promised, it can be a benefit to everyone involved.